swanand09/php-iterator-pattern/README.md

 -  do ```composer install ```
 - to run the application, do ``` php robots.php input1.txt``` and wait for print result

-- To run unit testing, do ``` php tests.php 10 ``` feel free to pass any number as parameter its a random commands generator
+- To run unit testing, do ``` php tests.php 10 ``` feel free to pass any number as parameter, its the number of commands generated for a random number of blocks between 2 and 25
 ## Spec:
 - `onto` -> immediate above or just ontop of
 - `over` -> anywhere above